isaiahcmichael/Ollanect/updates.md

 Fixed a bug that would prevent Ollanect from starting.
 (Commit [d476e6f](https://github.com/isaiahcmichael/Ollanect/commit/d476e6fcbc94b0537fc75b541acf1d9e3c7ea8ce) fixed this bug)

+Added HTTPS support for Ollama server.
+(The config files need to be remade)

+Added "This file is part of Ollanect." to every file that didn't have it already.

 See [Ollanect Main Branch](https://github.com/isaiahcmichael/Ollanect/tree/main) for files.

 ## v0.2.0